Andrew Dannenberg, MD

 New York, New York

-Mid-year Progress: Obesity is a risk factor for the development of hormone receptor-positive postmenopausal breast cancer and possibly triple negative breast cancer.
+Obesity is a risk factor for the development of hormone receptor-positive (HR+) post-menopausal breast cancer and possibly triple negative breast cancer.
 Moreover, obesity is associated with poor outcomes for patients with breast cancer.
-Dr. Dannenberg and Clifford Hudis, MD (Memorial Sloan-Kettering Cancer Center) were the first to show that obesity causes an inflammatory state with related molecular changes in the human breast.
-This finding was predicted by their preclinical studies.
-Dr. Dannenberg's ongoing work is focused on 1) elucidating the mechanisms (cellular, molecular) by which obesity-related breast inflammation occurs; 2) defining the inflammation-related mechanisms that drive tumor formation and progression; 3) identifying biomarkers in blood and urine that reflect obesity-related adipose tissue inflammation.
-He and his team are also utilizing preclinical models to attempt to develop strategies to reverse obesity-related inflammation with the ultimate goal of reducing the risk of breast cancer.
-Positive preclinical findings are being tested in human studies.
+Dr. Dannenberg’s team was the first to show that obesity causes an inflammatory state with related molecular changes in the human breast.
+This very recent finding builds upon preclinical studies.
+The researchers’ ongoing work is focused on determining the mechanisms (cellular, molecular) by which obesity-related breast inflammation occurs and defining the inflammation-related mechanisms that drive tumor formation and progression.
+They are also identifying biomarkers in blood and urine that reflect obesity-related adipose tissue inflammation, as well as utilizing established preclinical models to develop strategies to reverse obesity-related inflammation with the ultimate goal of reducing the risk of breast cancer.
+Positive preclinical findings provide the basis for human studies which have already been initiated.

 Andrew J. Dannenberg, MD is the Henry R. Erle, MD-Roberts Family Professor of Medicine at Weill Cornell Medical College.
 He is also Director of Cancer Prevention at New York Presbyterian Hospital-Cornell.
 Dr. Dannenberg received his medical degree from Washington University in St. Louis and served as a medical resident and fellow at The New York Hospital-Cornell Medical Center.
 He has authored more than 150 scientific articles, as well as edited several books and journals.
 In 2011, Dr. Dannenberg was awarded the American Association for Cancer Research-Prevent Cancer Foundation award for excellence in cancer prevention research.
 He is a member of the Association of American Physicians (AAP), the American Society for Clinical Investigation (ASCI), and the American Association for Cancer Research.